-7 Days Suggested Itinerary in Kansai region (Kyoto, Osaka, Nara, Kobe, etc), Japan
+7 Days Itinerary in Kyoto, Osaka, Nara and Kobe(Kansai region)

 It’s not in Kansai region, but you can visit Kanazawa, the scenic city with the greatest Japanese garden.

-From Kyoto Station, it takes App.
-2 hours to Kanazawa Station by JR Limited Express “Thunderbird”.
+From Kyoto Station, it takes about 2 hours to Kanazawa Station by JR Limited Express “Thunderbird”.

 The most famous destination is Kenrokuen Garden, but there are a lot to visit.